GabrielF-C/markdown-diary/README.md

 ## Requirements

-Some of the extensions listed below may not be required for the system to work, this is just what I use.
+Some or all of the extensions listed below may not be required for the system to work, this is just what I use.

 - Visual Studio Code
 - (extension) Markdown All in One